June 24 - July 6, 2018 - Two Week Camp

 Who Can Attend?

 This dynamic program is for students who will enter grades 10, 11 or 12 next fall who are interested in learning more about theatre performance and production.
 The number of participants is kept small to allow for individualized attention.
-(AU also offers summer theater day camps for younger children.
-Please see day camp information at the bottom of this page.)

 Dr. Becky Prophet, AU Professor of Theater, teaches acting, directing and playwriting, and serves as the Director of the Summer Theatre Institute.
 Questions about class content should be directed to her.
 Professor Prophet can be reached via email or by calling the AU Performing Arts Division at 607.871.2562.